jiixyj/epoll-shim/README.md

 However, this library contains some very ugly hacks and workarounds.
 For
 example:
- - When using timerfd or signalfd, `read` and `close` are redefined as macros to internal helper functions.
+ - When using timerfd, signalfd or eventfd, `read`, `write` and `close` are redefined as macros to internal helper functions.
 This is needed as there is some internal context that has to be free'd properly.
 This means that you shouldn't create a timerfd/signalfd in one part of a program and close it in a different part where `sys/timerfd.h` isn't included.
 The context would leak.
 Luckily, software such as `libinput` behaves very nicely and puts all timerfd related code in a single source file.
  - There is exactly one static int reserved for fds that can be polled but are not supported by kqueue under FreeBSD.
 This includes graphics or sound devices under `/dev`.
 You can only have one of them throughout all epoll